Modeling and Learning on High-Dimensional Matrix-Variate Sequences: Simulation Studies

-In this section, we conduct simulations to evaluate the finite sample performance of the proposed TeDFaM with the sPCA estimator.
-The simulation settings are introduced in Subsection \ref{subsec:simulation_settings} with four different simulation scenarios.
-The simulation results are reported in Subsection \ref{subsec:simulation_results}, including measurements used for assessments, the estimation errors of estimated loading matrices, signal parts and the matrix reconstruction, and the asymptotic normality demonstration.
+In this section, we present simulations to demonstrate the finite sample performance of the proposed RaDFaM.
+The simulation settings for six different scenarios and measures of performance are introduced in Subsection \ref{subsec:simulation_settings}.
+The simulation results assessing the performance of loading matrix estimators, signal part estimators and matrix reconstruction, the time cost of computation, the estimation error of factor numbers, and the asymptotic normality of loading matrix estimators are reported in Subsection \ref{subsec:simulation_results2}.